-A little over a year since the protest began, the last of the Kangaroo Point medevac refugees are bundled into minibuses and spirited out of the city.
+"I am thankful for their amazing humanity and support."
+A little over a year since the protest began, the last of the Kangaroo Point medevac refugees are bundled into mini-

 Their removal on April 16, 2021, brings the 379-day protest in and around the Kangaroo Point Central Hotel to an end.